 Where is the Next One Coming From?
 5:03

 Already Loved 6:27

-please note: this recording is ultra rare and has never been released.
+please note: this recording, also known as "The Brown Album", is ultra rare and has never been released.
 Track 9 "Already Loved" was later officially released on an A&M Records 390 380-2 Single-CD, produced by John Chelew.